Skip to main content

 Similar Cases and More Information

-Determining climate risk and vulnerability and developing an adaptation plan are just two components of climate adaptation.
-For an example of a community in the Northwest that used existing projections to promote climate adaptation planning, view the Anacortes Sea Level Rise Example.
+Determining risk and vulnerability and developing a preparedness plan are just two components of resilience.
+For an example of a community in the Northwest that used existing projections to promote preparedness planning, view the Anacortes Sea-Level Rise Example.

-• Anacortes, Washington Rebuilds Water Treatment Plant for Climate Change
+• Anacortes, Washington Rebuilds Water Treatment Plant for Projected Risks

 References